Indian Lake (Ohio): The Area

 Local low-power FM station WRPO in Russells Point serves the lake area; it is operated by a community-minded citizen.

 Traditions

 The lake calendar begins with Jimmy Buffett weekend in the first week of February, followed by the annual Boat Show the first weekend in March.
 An ever-growing fireworks display, part of July 4 observances, is witnessed by people on hundreds of boats as well as crowds along the shores.
 The "Ring of Fire", on the Sunday evening of Labor Day weekend, by lore extends an Indian tradition in celebration of the harvest.
 Some event, whether a restored Chris-Craft boat show, a fishing tournament, or charity "poker runs" around the lake, is scheduled on almost every summer weekend.
 Local folklore refers to an abandoned lead mine under the lake, and use of the north side of the lake and the dancehall by Chicago mobsters in days gone by.

-Popular Culture

-A song by The Cowsills during the 1960s is claimed by Indian Lakers to be about their lake, but others contend it was actually about a lake by the same name in New York state.
-However, in the many years of the Cowsills being popular, they visited regularly and they (the Cowsills) say "the song is written about our favorite place."
-The Cowsills used to camp in Indian Lake, NY and asked a local to write the song.